Codecademy/docs/content/kotlin/concepts/serialization/terms/decodeFromByteArray/decodeFromByteArray.md

 ---
 Title: '.decodeFromByteArray()'
-Description: 'Decodes data from a byte array into an object'
+Description: 'Decodes data from a byte array into an object.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'
 Tags:
   - 'Method'
   - 'Data Structures'
-  - 'Time'
-  - 'Date'
 CatalogContent:
   - 'learn-kotlin'
   - 'paths/computer-science'
 ---

-The **`.decodeFromByteArray()`** method is a part of the **kotlinx.serialization** library and is used to deserialize/decode (convert) byte array into a Kotlin object.
-Commonly used when data in byte array format is transmitted and needs to be reverted into a Kotlin object.
+The **`.decodeFromByteArray()`** method is a part of the **kotlinx.serialization** library and is used to deserialize/decode (convert) a byte array into a Kotlin object.
+Commonly used when data in a byte array format is transmitted and needs to be reverted into a Kotlin object.

 ## Syntax